Philippines women's national football team: FIFA Women's World Cup

-The Philippines had never qualified for the FIFA Women's World Cup until the 2023 edition.
+The Philippines first qualified for the FIFA Women's World Cup during the 2023 edition.
 It did not attempt to qualify for the inaugural FIFA Women's World Cup in 1991 with its non-participation at the 1991 AFC Women's Championship, which served as the Asian qualifiers of the World Cup.
 The national team first attempted to qualify for the succeeding editions of the tournament from 1995 except for the 2011 edition.